 This text is taken from the Proctors' Information and Guidance for Examiners "An individual number is allocated to each candidate as part of the means of ensuring anonymity in Examinations.
 If there are any queries about candidate numbers Chairs should contact the Academic Records Office.
 Chairs should not attempt to change the numbering (even if there are gaps in the sequence as a result of withdrawals), as this could cause considerable confusion."

 Please note that the Candidate Reports contain both the candidates' names and their candidate numbers.
 Candidate Reports will be sent to the Chair of Examiners and the relevant administrator(s) only.
 These reports should not be circulated to anyone else.
 Examiners should not be given access to any documentation that would reveal a student's identity (e.g. documents that contain both the candidate's name and number).

-Information regarding the marking of scripts and adjudication can be found in Section 11 of the Policy and Guidance for examiners.
+Information regarding the marking of scripts and adjudication can be found in the Examinations and assessments framework (EAF).

 Please take note of these particular issues that may arise during marking:

 The Data Protection Act entitles an individual to make a subject access request in order to obtain a copy of any personal data held about them.
 Students may submit a subject access request via the online shop and obtain all personal data generated as part of the examination process.
 Due to a specific provision in the Data Protection Act, examination scripts are exempt from this general right of access, although a student is still entitled to any marks or comments recorded in the margins of a script.
 Under no circumstances should examiners, assessors, or administrative staff respond to direct requests for disclosure of information relating to the examination.

 For further guidance refer to the Examinations and assessments framework (EAF).